dmathieu/kubepi/README.md

 You will then be able to setup ingress rules on your deployments to redirect traffic to pods.

+### login.sh [master node ip]

+If using a second machine, you may need to login again.
+This command will retrieve the master certificates, and configure the local cluster configuration.

 ### Pointing hostnames to the cluster

 I am using [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to point a wildcard top-level domain `.kube` to the ingress pod.